Shijiazhuang railway station: History

 The new Shijiazhuang railway station is located about 3 km south of the old station, just within the city's Second Ring Road (南二环).
 This site is also near the border of Qiaoxi and Qiaodong Districts.

 The stations is currently served by the Shijiazhuang Metro Line 2 and Line 3.

+Since 2020, the Shijiazhuang-Hengshui-Cangzhou-Huanghua Port Intercity Railway, a new high speed railway terminating at Shijiazhuang station is being constructed.